badzianga/Quack/README.md

 Since Quack Engine is still in development, it doesn't have many features.
 However, for now, it allows you to:
 - create your own Engine-derived class with auto-called methods
 - create a scene with objects to which you can connect components (MeshRenderer, Camera, Script)
-- render pre-defined meshes (plane, cube, sphere)
+- render pre-defined meshes (plane, cube, sphere) or meshes from .obj files
 - transform objects on the scene
 - use global direction light applied to all objects
-- load .obj files as meshes to render
 - attach scripts written in Lua to the objects
-- prototype your scene in editor (scenes can't be saved/loaded yet)
+- prototype your scene in editor
+- save/load your scenes

 ## Usage Example
 Code below shows a small example how to use the engine without editor.